skyclouds2001/vite-template-sky/README.md

 npx @sky-fly/vite-template
 ```

-Can passing one cli option as the project name, this will be used to decide the folder where the generated project template will be placed.
+You can passing one CLI option as the project name, which will be used to decide the folder name where the generated project template will be placed.

 ```sh
 npx @sky-fly/vite-template project
 ```

-Can also passing another cli option as the package name, this will be used to overwrite in the project.
+You can also pass another CLI option as the package name, which will be used to overwrite the default in the project.
+If not specified, the project name will be used as the package name.

 ```sh
 npx @sky-fly/vite-template project project
 ```

-Available named cli options is shown below:
+Available named CLI options are shown below:

 | Name                     | Default | Type                    | Description                                            |
 | ------------------------ | ------- | ----------------------- | ------------------------------------------------------ |